 How many of you out there find yourselves trying to “burn the candle at both ends?”

 Many of us do this all the time.
-We are all trying to do way too much; Between your work, family commitments, kids, activities, sports, and life in general it is getting busier and busier.
+We are all trying to do way too much.
+Between work, family commitments, kids, activities, sports, and life in general, we just get busier and busier.
 When you combine this with the technology we have with our phones, tablets, and computers, it’s like we never get a chance is to shut down.

-Our bodies need to shut down on a regular basis every day.
-Because we’re so busy now, many of us are sacrificing our sleep time.
+Our bodies need to shut down on a regular basis.
+Many of us are sacrificing our sleep time because we are so busy.
 My clients tell me all the time there’s just not enough hours in the day.
-But you know what, I have been guilty of the same problem, I used to wake up at 4:30 in the morning and not go to bed until 11 at night.
+Honestly, I have been guilty of the same thing.
+I used to wake up at 4:30 in the morning and not go to bed until 11 at night.

 My thoughts were it was okay because I was able to function.
-But the reality is that just simply does not work.
-Only getting a few hours of sleep.
-It took a toll on everything!
-It took a toll on not just my attitude, but my ability to concentrate and my ability to process things.
-The really big one is the toll it took on my back pain.
+But the reality is that is not good for your body.
+Only getting a few hours of sleep took a toll on everything!
+It took a toll on my attitude, my ability to concentrate and my ability to process things.
+But the biggest thing I noticed is the toll it took on my back.

 We all require seven to eight hours of sleep a night.

-If you don’t get this, it will have a large impact on your back pain.
+If you don’t get this, it will eventually catch up with you.

 - One third of all Americans don’t get enough sleep.